 Close Off Exhaust/Intake Valves

-It may seem trivial, but if a car is left idle for too long outdoors or even in your garage, unwelcome guests (namely rodents) may take up residence in your exhaust or intake components.
+It may seem trivial, but if a car is left parked for too long outdoors or even in your garage, unwelcome guests (namely rodents) may take up residence in your exhaust or intake components.
 Make sure you close them off with a material that can’t be chewed through before leaving your car stored or you may have some unhappy renters once it’s time to uncover it.
 Speaking of rodents, some repellant or traps does wonders to keep the pesky critters away from your vehicle.

 Clean and Cover Your Car